phonegap/phonegap-plugins/Android/Analytics/2.0/README.md

 2. Create a directory within your project called "src/com/phonegap/plugins/analytics" and copy src/com/phonegap/plugins/analytics/GoogleAnalyticsTracker.java into it.

-3. Add the following activity to your AndroidManifest.xml file if it not already there.
-It should be added inside the &lt;application&gt; tag.
+3. Add the following activity to your AndroidManifest.xml file, inside the &lt;application&gt; tag if it isn't already there.

     &lt;activity android:name="com.phonegap.DroidGap" android:label="@string/app_name"&gt;<br/>
       &lt;intent-filter&gt;<br/>
       &lt;/intent-filter&gt;<br/>
     &lt;/activity&gt;

-4. Download [GoogleAnalytics](https://developers.google.com/analytics/devguides/collection/android/resources) library (tested with 1.4.2) and copy "lib/libGoogleAnalytics.jar" into the libs directory within your project.
+4. Download [GoogleAnalytics](https://developers.google.com/analytics/devguides/collection/android/resources) library (tested with v2.0 Beta 3) and copy "lib/libGoogleAnalyticsV2.jar" into the libs directory within your project.
 You will also need to right click on this file in eclipse and add the jar to the build path.

 5. In your res/xml/config.xml file add the following line:

 <plugin name="GoogleAnalyticsTracker" value="com.phonegap.plugins.analytics.GoogleAnalyticsTracker" />

+6. Copy the "res/values/analytics.xml" to the corresponding location in your project and set your App's Tracking ID in there.
+[Docs](https://developers.google.com/analytics/devguides/collection/android/v2/parameters)

 ## Using the plugin ##